Australian Citizenship Test Pass Rate & Statistics (2026)

 |---|---|---|

-The pattern is clear: pass rates dropped by roughly 13 percentage points after the values questions became mandatory — and they have not recovered.
+The pattern is clear: per-sitting pass rates dropped by roughly 15–20 percentage points after the values questions became mandatory in November 2020, and they have settled in the mid-60s rather than recovering.

 Why Pass Rates Dropped: The Values Question Rule

-In November 2020, the Department of Home Affairs introduced a critical change to the test format.
-While the test still has 20 multiple‑choice questions and still requires a 75% pass mark (15 out of 20), a new mandatory requirement was added:
+In November 2020, the Department of Home Affairs made a big change to the test format.
+The test still has 20 multiple-choice questions and still requires a 75% pass mark (15 out of 20), but a new mandatory requirement was added:

 - 5 of the 20 questions are now specifically about Australian values